 [top]K-hole Ketamine Dose

 There seems to be a crucial line where the ketamine user will lose grasp of his or her senses; this is often referred to as the K-Hole.
-At this level there is a complete separation of mind and body.
-It becomes difficult to move or speak or do anything other than lie staring at the ceiling.
+At this level, there is a complete separation of mind and body.
+It becomes difficult to move or speak or do anything other than lay staring at the ceiling.

 Just like it sounds.
-At this dosage level a user is unconscious, and though it's not necessarily dangerous, it can be off-putting to a user's companions and has zero recreational value.
+At this dosage level a user is unconscious, and though it's not necessarily dangerous, it can be off-putting to a user's companion and has zero recreational value.

 [top]Methods of Administration

 |Strong||.5 - .75 mg/lb 1.1 – 1.6mg/kg||50 – 187.5 mg|

 |K-hole||1 mg/lb or 2.22 mg/kg||100 – 250 mg|